 Problem: How to clean the raw OHLCV candle data from the broker for time series analysis?
 Suppose we have an autonomous program that prioritizes and continually downloads the latest minute and day candles, as well as periodically gets new symbols from the broker.
 The problem is that the candles are not guaranteed to be full-period […]

 This would make a good interview question: There are about 120,000 public North American securities, bonds, rights, and index symbols.
 You have a paid API that can access all of them in OHLCV format if they are quotable.
-There are two critical API constraints: 15,000 calls per hour 30 calls per second Question: How to […]
+There are two critical API constraints: 15,000 calls per hour 20 calls per second Napkin math Minute […]

 Things break.
 Just the other day through a series of seemingly unrelated events, a new Microsoft x509 certificate made its way into a security handshake process which went unnoticed until current single sign-on sessions began to expire.
 Had we also had automated security testing, we would have caught this one-off.
 I’ll explain how I set […]

 Here are few PHP web shell scripts I found in a production server in late 2016.
-I’ll show you some of them, and my efforts for securing a production server.
-This one is using straight-forward obfuscation.
-This one is using 128/2 to hide base64_decode.
-This one used base64_decode and eval in a created function.
-This […]
+I’ll show some of them, sneaky as they be, and then my efforts for securing a production server.

 I’d like to share my efforts to prevent page breaks in the middle of paragraphs and maximize the use of page space when printing web pages to PDF.
 I’ll outline how this PHP+NodeJS+Chrome tool and algorithm accomplish this.
 The motivation is to prevent pictures from being cut off, cut halfway through, or from being pushed […]